 This is the first sign that the small patch of exposed skin has been affected.
 This looks like sunburn and can feel warm, sensitive and tight.
 This can happen anything from the first 24 hours up to 2 weeks later.

-Temporary hair loss – this may also start up to three weeks later, depending on the the exposed area of skin.
+This may also start up to three weeks following your procedure, depending on the exposed area of skin.

-If any of these symptoms appear, please contact the radiology department to let us know and your referring consultant, as we may need to arrange a follow up appointment.
+If any of these symptoms appear, please contact the Imaging department to let us and your referring consultant know, as we may need to arrange a follow up appointment.

-- Apply aqueous cream sparingly to affected skin.
-You can buy aqueous cream from your pharmacist.
+- Apply a creamy moisturiser (e.g. Epimax) sparingly to the affected skin.
+You can buy this or something similar from your pharmacist.
 Do not apply the cream to broken skin.